 Advanced economies have relatively large market sizes as measured by total GDP.
 They also have relatively similar skilled-labour endowments, which would not be associated with vertical FDI; instead, vertical FDI is attracted by relatively abundant low-skilled labour.
 In the case of intra-Asian FDI, the majority of the countries in our sample are developing economies: among 31 economies in our sample, only four are classified as high-income (Hong Kong, Japan, Singapore and South Korea) over our entire sample period.
 Hence, it is not surprising to find results that differ from the previous literature that focuses on developed economies.
 Furthermore, Figure A1 in the appendix shows, for each country, the total inward and outward intra-Asian FDI stock for our sample in 2012.
 Net receivers of intra-Asian FDI, which are economies above the 45-degree line, are generally relatively unskilled-labour abundant and provide low-cost labour in comparison to the net senders of intra-Asian FDI, which are the countries below the 45-degree line.
 The top four net senders of intra-Asian FDI in 2012 are Japan, Singapore, South Korea and Taiwan, whereas the top four net receivers of intra-Asian FDI are China, Hong Kong, India and Thailand.

-Besides the differences in some of the results with and without controlling for country FEs, a number of determinants of intra-Asian FDI are consistent in terms of the coefficients’ signs and significance levels across Tables 5 and 6.
+Focusing on the gravity variables, we observe that a number of determinants of intra-Asian FDI are consistent in terms of the coefficients’ signs and significance levels across Tables 5 and 6.
 To be specific, whereas distance is found to have a significant negative impact on FDI at the 1% significance level in all equations, GDP difference and common spoken language have significant positive effects.
 Hence, intra-Asian FDI is encouraged when source countries are bigger than the host countries and when the two countries share a common spoken language.
 This result suggests there is no evidence for the Lucas Paradox in intra-Asian FDI.
 Furthermore, positive and statistically significant coefficients on the GDP difference and on its squared value in columns (8) and (9) in Table 6 suggest that the relationship between GDP difference and FDI is not inverted U-shaped; rather, the larger the source country, the more FDI flows to the host country.

 Interestingly, existence of a bilateral investment treaty has a positive impact on the decision to undertake FDI, but any impact on the amount of FDI is imprecisely estimated in the LH model.
 Note that the results on BIT for PPML and LH contradict each other.
 If we solely relied on PPML, our conclusion on BIT would be that a bilateral investment treaty deters intra-Asian FDI, with significance at the 1% significance level.
 However, the opposite result for this variable for LH emphasizes the importance of using alternative estimation methods to draw robust conclusions.
 We give more weight to the LH results in this case as this method allows the mechanisms generating zero and positive FDI to be different.